 On average, the participants lost 2 hours and 48 minutes of sleep each week once they began their medical residencies.
-Their physical activity decreased by 11.5 percent, and their mood scores also decreased by 7.5 percent.
+Their physical activity decreased by 11.5%, and their mood scores also decreased by 7.5%.
 Participants who didn’t sleep well or for long enough were more likely to rate their mood as low the next day.

 The researchers also found that when interns’ schedules changed and they were required to be at work earlier, they often did not go to bed earlier to compensate for their lost sleep.

-These findings would be significant for any profession, but they’re especially sobering when you consider that being a doctor is a uniquely stressful, time-consuming job.
+These findings would be significant for any profession, but they’re especially sobering when one considers that being a doctor is a uniquely stressful, time-consuming job.